Communication

 Communication Abstracts is a scholarly database that provides abstracts (summaries) of literature related to communication studies.
 It includes abstracts only (not full text) of journal articles, conference papers, books, and reports.

-Communication Source and Mass Media Complete (CMMC) are two EBSCO research databases that provide comprehensive coverage of communication and mass media literature.
+Communication Source and Mass Media Complete (CMMC) are two communication research databases available on the EBSCO platform.
+They provide comprehensive coverage of communication and mass media literature.
 They include access to scholarly content in communication, media studies, journalism, linguistics, rhetoric, and related disciplines.
 Both databases include abstracts and full-text articles from hundreds of journals and conference proceedings, including those from the International Communication Association.

-The Communication Institute for Online Scholarship (CIOS) is an organization that provides access to ComAbstracts and ComIndex Online, an openURL-enabled bibliographic database containing articles from core communication literature.
-CIOS offers a variety of other resources to support communication research and education.
+The Communication Institute for Online Scholarship (CIOS) is an openURL-enabled bibliographic database containing articles from core communication literature.
+The organization provides access to communication literature databases such as ComAbstracts, ComIndex Online, and offers a variety of other resources to support communication research and education.

 The International Telecommunication Union ITU DataHub, an open online platform that provides global statistics and data on information and communication technologies (ICTs).
 It collects, organizes, visualizes, and makes available hundreds of indicators that measure things like Internet access, broadband subscriptions, mobile use, ICT markets, prices, and other aspects of digital connectivity for nearly 200 economies around the world.